themepaste/admin-safety-guard/readme.txt

 == Changelog ==

 = 1.0.4 =
-[new] Auto permalink flush added based on custom login logout url
+[new] Auto permalink flush added, based on custom login logout url [new] Admin Notice added
+[new] Setup wizard added
+[new] Documentation added

 = 1.0.3 =
 [new] added subdirectory Support